newAM/w5500-rs/tls/README.md

 TLS v1.3 client for the [Wiznet W5500] SPI internet offload chip.

+This requires roughly 80k of flash for a `thumbv7em-none-eabi` target with `-O3`, debug assetions enabled, and all logging enabled.

 ## Warning

 ⚠️ This is in an early alpha state ⚠️